electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* using libp2p network swarm, replacing single-on mdsn with it, but having same functionality
 * releases for ubuntu, windows, raspberry (20LTS had a upx packing problem due to changed compiler flags, I suppose)
 * fixed webui behavior, now crossplatform (after cursive backend change, taglib replaced by id3)
 * pretty webui design, net messages as good as tui now, fixed thread termination issues to be mostly graceful